Lukasrid/ecommerce-books/README.md

     - Sorting books
     - Toast
 - Python
-  - Python was the main programming language used for the application using the Django Framework.
+    Python was the main programming language used for the application using the Django Framework.
 - PostgreSQL
-    - The database where all data is stored that is put into the website.
+    The database where all data is stored that is put into the website.
-- Cloudinary
+- Stripe
-    - Where all the images that get uploaded are stored
+    - Used for the intergrated payment system.
-- Visual Studio Code
+- Allauth
-  - The website was developed using Visual Studio Code IDE
+    Used for the authentication methods of users
 - GitHub
-  - Source code is hosted on GitHub
+    Source code is hosted on GitHub
 - Git
-  - Used to commit and push code during the development of the Website
+    Used to commit and push code during the development of the Website
 - Font Awesome
-  - This was used for icons throughout the site
+    This was used for icons throughout the site
+- Heroku
+    Hosting the website
-- Favicon.io
+- Amazon Web Services
-  - favicon files were created at https://favicon.io/favicon-converter/
+    - Storing files

 ### External Python Modules
-- asgiref==3.7.2
+asgiref==3.7.2
-- cloudinary==1.33.0
+boto3==1.28.53
+botocore==1.31.53
-- dj-database-url==0.5.0
+dj-database-url==0.5.0
-- dj3-cloudinary-storage==0.0.6
-- Django==3.2.3
-- gunicorn==20.1.0
-- Pillow==9.5.0
-- psycopg2==2.9.6
-- pytz==2023.3
+Django==3.2.21
+django-allauth==0.41.0
+django-countries==7.2.1
+django-crispy-forms==1.14.0
+django-storages==1.14
+gunicorn==21.2.0
+jmespath==1.0.1
+oauthlib==3.2.2
+ordereddict==1.1
+Pillow==10.0.0
+psycopg2==2.9.7
+python3-openid==3.2.0
+pytz==2023.3.post1
+requests-oauthlib==1.3.1
+s3transfer==0.6.2
-- sqlparse==0.4.4
+sqlparse==0.4.4
+stripe==6.5.0
-- urllib3==1.26.16
+urllib3==1.26.16
-- whitenoise==6.5.0

 # Testing